MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 ## Scheduled system updates

-The Dynamics 365 for Customer Engagement team regularly performs security updates and minor service updates on a weekly basis.
+The Dynamics 365 apps team regularly performs security updates and minor service updates on a weekly basis.
 There are also two major events in April and October that are delivered through the weekly update mechanism, and details can be found in the [Business Applications Release Notes](https://docs.microsoft.com/dynamics365/release-plans/).

 <a name="bkmk_SecurityUpdates"></a>